BrighterCommand/Docs/contents/9/KafkaConfiguration.md

 ```

-## Requeue with Delay
+## Requeue with Delay (Non-Blocking Retry)

 We don't currently support requeue with delay for Kafka.
-It might be added in a future release, where the strategy would be to:
+This is also known as non-blocking retry.
+With a stream if your app cannot process a record but it might be able to process the record after a delay (for example the DB is temporarily unavailable) then the options are:

+* Blocking Retry - keep retrying the processing of this record
+* Load Shedding - ack the record to commit the offset, skipping this record
+* Non-Blocking Retry - move the record to a new store or queue, skipping the original, append after a delay

+Brighter supports the first two of these options.

+* Blocking Retry - use a Polly policy via the **UsePolicy** attribute
+* Load Shedding - allow the handler to complete, or throw an exception.
+This will cause the handler to commit the offset.

+Note that Blocking Retry means you will apply backpressure as the blocking retry means you will pause consumption until the record can be processed.

+A non-blocking retry typically creates a copy of the current record, and appends it to the stream so that it can be processed later:

-- Publish the requeued message to a new stream
+- Publish the message to be requeued to a new stream or store with a timestamp
-- Commit the offset
+- Ack the existing message so at to commit the offset
-- Poll that stream with a new subscription but at a greater interval between polling (i.e. the delay)

-In the interim you can manually implement that approach if required.
+- Poll that stream or store and publish anything whose timestamp + delay means it is now due

+(You may need multiple tables or streams to support different delay lengths)

+Until Brighter supports this for you, implementation of non-blocking consumers is left to the user.